- PolyVivo Polymers

 Polymers not in stock may take 3-5 weeks, depending on their chemistry.

 How is payment handled?

 Payment is handled at time of purchase via credit card.
-Akina accepts payment via Discover, MasterCard, or Visa.
+Akina accepts payment via Discover, MasterCard, American Express, or Visa.
 Akina Inc. does not extend credit or provide financing.

 Can I request custom synthesis?

 Yes, Akina Inc. does perform custom synthesis.
 Price and availability will depend on the product you are requesting.

 What are your standard terms and conditions?

 Click here to see the list of standard terms and conditions.